b-yond-infinite-network/amaze-us/uiux/challenge-1/README.md

 #### _I did..._

-- Both artist and search results are paginated and I stored this on `React` state object.
-So, when N different pages were searched, N results are stored to the object in this mapping: `[pageNumber: number]: IArtist[] | ITrack[]` where `IArtist` and `ITrack` are type definitions for artist and track search results respectively.
+- Both artist and track search results are paginated and I stored this on `React state` object.
+So, when N different pages were searched, N page results are stored to the object in this mapping: `[pageNumber: number]: IArtist[] | ITrack[]` where `IArtist` and `ITrack` are type definitions for artist and track search results respectively.
 This makes it possible to get already searched page results without fetching it again from the backend but the _space complexity is O(N \* M) where N is the number of pages and M is the page size of each page._
 - Created responsive designs from the very beginning and one that supports mobile screens too.
 - The choice of searching artists separately and getting all tracks from a particular artist.
 Like search for `Eminem` and by clicking `Get all tracks` to get all paginated results of tracks by `Eminem`.
 - Sorting the results by name (title) and ratings.